Impact of Noisy Supervision in Foundation Model Learning: Conclusion and Limitation

 \begin{IEEEbiography}[{ }]{Hongxin Wei} is currently an Assistant Professor in the Department of Statistics and Data Science at Southern University of Science and Technology, Shenzhen, China.
 He received his Ph.D. degree at the School of Computer Science and Engineering, Nanyang Technological University, in 2023.
 He was a visiting scholar at the University of Wisconsin Madison in 2022.
 His research interests mainly include data-centric machine learning and foundation model.
 He is the reviewer or PC member of several leading journals and conferences such as TPAMI, ICLR, ICML, NeurIPS, etc. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jindong Wang} is currently a Senior Researcher at Microsoft Research Asia, Beijing, China.
+\begin{IEEEbiography}[{ }]{Jindong Wang} is currently an assistant professor at William \& Mary.
+He was a Senior Researcher at Microsoft Research Asia, Beijing, China.
 He received his Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China, in 2019.
 He was a visiting student at Hong Kong University of Science and Technology (HKUST) in 2018.
 His research interest mainly includes transfer learning, machine learning, data mining, and ubiquitous computing.
 He serves as the publicity co-chair of IJCAI’19 and session chair of ICDM’19.
 He is the reviewer or PC member of several leading journals and conferences such as TPAMI, TKDE, ICLR, ICML, NeurIPS, CVPR, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xing Xie} is currently a senior principal research manager at Microsoft Research Asia.
 He is also a distinguished member of ACM, an IEEE Fellow, and a fellow of China Computer Federation (CCF).
 His research interest mainly includes data mining, social computing and ubiquitous computing.
 During the past years, he has published over 300 referred journal and conference papers, won the 10-year impact award in ACM SIGSPATIAL 2019, the best student paper award in KDD 2016, and the best paper awards in ICDM 2013 and UIC 2010.
 He currently serves on the editorial boards of ACM TSC, ACM TIST, ACM IMWUT, GeoInformatica, PMC, and CCF TPCI.
 In recent years, he was involved in the program or organizing committees of over 70 conferences and workshops.
 Especially, he served as program co-chair of ACM Ubicomp 2011, PCC 2012, UIC 2015, SMP 2017, and ACM SIGSPATIAL 2020. \end{IEEEbiography}